dog-broad/OS_Notes/CN.md

 5. **Lease Renewal:** As the IP address lease approaches its expiration time, the client may request a lease renewal from the DHCP server.
 If the DHCP server approves the renewal, the client's IP address lease is extended.

 6. **Release:** When a device disconnects from the network or no longer needs an IP address, it sends a DHCP Release message to the DHCP server, indicating that it is relinquishing the leased IP address.

-Overall, DHCP simplifies network management by automating IP address assignment and configuration, allowing for efficient use of IP addresses, and supporting dynamic changes in network topology and devices.